fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

 Most plugins written in C++ have a source file that encapsulates the C API to the plugin, this is traditionally called plugin.cpp.
 The example plugin follows this model with the content of plugin.cpp shown below.

-The first secion includes the fitler class that is the actual implementation of the fitler logic and defines the JSON configuration category.
+The first section includes the fitler class that is the actual implementation of the filter logic and defines the JSON configuration category.
 This uses the *QUOTE* macro in order to make the JSON definition more readable.

 .. code-block:: C